AdamSadek/Sensor-Fusion-And-Autonomous-Racing-Cars/car_func_tests/README.md

 Running servo test:
 `python3 motor_test.py`

 Some more information about the GPIO pins for input/output.
-I used the literal board values that are seen here:
+I used the literal board values seen here:

 ![Raspberry-Pi-GPIO-Pins](https://github.com/AdamSadek/Sensor-Fusion-And-Autonomous-Racing-Cars/assets/33073174/8211d3e3-9456-4ca6-a763-65758ecff550)